 An example of how a horizontally scalable non relational database looks like (JSON)

 In the above example, the name Key consists of a Value named notebook.
-However, in the third row, the Key called “rating” consists of a couple of “Key-Value” in it.
+However, in the third row, the Key called “rating” consists of a couple key value pairs of “Key-Value” in it.
 A Key might consist of ‘n' number of sub “Key-Value.”
 This is one of the biggest advantages of JSON format where any number of details can be added without having to create attributes like in the SQL database.

 Secondary Indexes

 MongoDB database is known for its quickness in operation and this is due to the presence of indexes.
 Each index represents a table which makes it easy to pull the data quickly.
-Indexes are common and available in all sorts of relational database tables and management systems but what sets MongoDB apart is that it consists of secondary indexes which is much faster and helps in super fast querying.
+Indexes are common and available in all sorts of relational database tables and management systems but what sets MongoDB apart is that it consists of primary and secondary indices of indexes which is much faster and helps in super fast querying.

 Hierarchical Querying

 In order to deal with large volumes of data in the ETL process, a specialized tool must be used to work with your data in a seamless manner.
 This is where Sprinkledata comes into play, an analytic platform built for the cloud is capable of integrating data from any sources, combine datasets, automate data pipelines and provide actionable search driven insights.
-Moreover, with Sprinkledata, data from any database platform can be combined with any other database platform, this allows you to be flexible with your data collection formats.
+Moreover, with Sprinkledata, data from any database platform can be combined with data availability any other database platform, this allows you to be flexible with your data collection formats.

 FAQs